 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Supervisory Agreement - The supervising physician shall submit a description of the exact privileges and tasks the physician assistant shall be performing under the physician’s supervision.
 The supervising agreement shall be specific to the physician assistant being hired “i.e. John Brown, PA will be responsible for…” In addition give a detailed description of the process maintained for evaluation of the physician assistant’s performance.
 Also include a description of procedures for dealing with emergencies.
-The supervising agreement must be on letterhead and signed by both the physician and physician assistant.
+The supervising agreement must be completely typed, on letterhead, and signed by both the physician and physician assistant.
 The agreement must also indicate all locations where the PA and the supervising physician may practice.
 Agreements also need to include a description of protocols used in the practice.
 Protocols to be used for physician assistant prescribing may include clinical practice guidelines, reference texts, or other sources.